top of page

 In this study, we used the well-known Job Demands-Resources (J D-R) model to investigate teachers' experiences with teacher burnout and resilience during pandemic teaching.
 We surveyed over 1000 Canadian teachers on measures of stress and burnout, and assessment of job demands and resources related to remote teaching to see whether the J D-R model was a useful tool to help us interrogate teacher burnout and resilience.

-We found that the J D-R model was partially supported int his context.
+We found that the J D-R model was partially supported in this context.
 Most demands were strongly correlated with teacher exhaustion, followed by cynicism and accomplishment.
 However, not all resources were found to be strongly associated with later stages of burnout, which highlighted the importance of examining each resource separately, rather than by category.

 Find the full article here: